tnewcomb20/meplan.github.io/README.md

 **1. Introduction**

-   MePlan is your all-in-one digital planner, meticulously designed to empower students to effortlessly manage their homework, assignments, and academic responsibilities.
-With a user-friendly interface and a host of innovative features, MePlan is here to revolutionize the way you approach your studies, helping you achieve your academic goals with ease and confidence.
-Say goodbye to the days of missed deadlines and last-minute cramming – MePlan is here to help you stay organized and in control of your academic journey.
+   MePlan is your all-in-one digital planner, meticulously designed to help students to manage their homework, assignments, and academic responsibilities with a user-friendly interface.

 **2. Getting Started**

 You won't need to go through the hassle of downloading or installing any software.
 Here's how to access the MePlan web page: